Industrial ecology: History

 Industrial ecology was popularized in 1989 in a Scientific American article by Robert Frosch and Nicholas E. Gallopoulos.
 Frosch and Gallopoulos' vision was "why would not our industrial system behave like an ecosystem, where the wastes of a species may be resource to another species?
 Why would not the outputs of an industry be the inputs of another, thus reducing use of raw materials, pollution, and saving on waste treatment?"
 A notable example resides in a Danish industrial park in the city of Kalundborg.
 Here several linkages of byproducts and waste heat can be found between numerous entities such as a large power plant, an oil refinery, a pharmaceutical plant, a plasterboard factory, an enzyme manufacturer, a waste company and the city itself.
 Another example is the Rantasalmi EIP in Rantasalmi, Finland.
 While this country has had previous organically formed EIP's, the park at Rantasalmi is Finland's first planned EIP.

-The scientific field Industrial Ecology has grown quickly in recent years.
+The scientific field of industrial ecology has grown quickly.
 The Journal of Industrial Ecology (since 1997), the International Society for Industrial Ecology (since 2001), and the journal Progress in Industrial Ecology (since 2004) give Industrial Ecology a strong and dynamic position in the international scientific community.
-Industrial Ecology principles are also emerging in various policy realms such as the concept of the Circular Economy that is being promoted in China.
-Although the definition of the Circular Economy has yet to be formalized, generally the focus is on strategies such as creating a circular flow of materials, and cascading energy flows.
+Industrial ecology principles are also emerging in various policy realms such as the idea of the circular economy.
+Although the definition of the circular economy has yet to be formalized, generally the focus is on strategies such as creating a circular flow of materials, and cascading energy flows.
 An example of this would be using waste heat from one process to run another process that requires a lower temperature.
 The hope is that strategies such as this will create a more efficient economy with fewer pollutants and other unwanted by-products.

-Principles

-One of the central principles of Industrial Ecology is the view that societal and technological systems are bounded within the biosphere, and do not exist outside it.
-Ecology is used as a metaphor due to the observation that natural systems reuse materials and have a largely closed loop cycling of nutrients.
-Industrial Ecology approaches problems with the hypothesis that by using similar principles as natural systems, industrial systems can be improved to reduce their impact on the natural environment as well.
-The table shows the general metaphor.